 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Miele's score of 24 is lower than 52% of the industry.
+Miele's score of 24 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Miele reported total greenhouse gas emissions of approximately 12,200,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 36,884,000 kg CO2e, Scope 2 emissions of approximately 5,955,000 kg CO2e, and significant Scope 3 emissions totalling around 12,080,000,000 kg CO2e, primarily from the use of sold products.
-Miele has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
-Additionally, the company targets a 15% reduction in absolute Scope 3 emissions, specifically those associated with the use of sold products, over the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Miele's commitment to reducing its carbon footprint reflects a proactive approach to sustainability within the consumer durables sector, positioning the company as a responsible leader in climate action.
+In 2022, Miele reported total greenhouse gas emissions of approximately 12,200,000,000 kg CO2e, with Scope 1 emissions at about 36,884,000 kg CO2e, Scope 2 emissions at approximately 5,955,000 kg CO2e, and significant Scope 3 emissions of around 12,080,000,000 kg CO2e.
+The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
+Additionally, Miele targets a 15% reduction in absolute Scope 3 emissions, specifically focusing on the use of sold products, over the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Miele's ongoing efforts reflect its commitment to sustainability and reducing its carbon footprint in the consumer durables sector.

 Access structured emissions data, company-specific emission factors, and source documents